rodlie/animsvg/README.md

 ## macOS

-These instructions asume you have macOS High Sierra (10.13) or greater with Qt 5.12.12 (official) and macports installed running on an Intel CPU.
+These instructions asume you have macOS High Sierra (10.13) or greater with Qt 5.12.12 *(through the official online installer)* and macports installed running on an Intel CPU.

 ### Dependencies